 Patients treated with elafibranor experienced improvement in circulating markers of liver dysfunction such as ALT, GGT and alkaline phosphatase, or ALP.
+The charts below show the changes in ALT, GGT and ALP from baseline over the course of the treatment period of the trial.
+These results were published in Gastroenterology in 2016.

 In addition, in our evaluation of the secondary endpoints, we observed therapeutic activity of elafibranor 120 mg on the following cardiometabolic risk factors associated with NASH, which we believe is commensurate with elafibranor providing a beneficial cardiometabolic profile: